 Why it’s Different: Ingress has you picking a team and acting on their behalf to claim as much global territory as you can.
-‘Battles’ consist of simply spending action points to weaken the enemy’s zone before stealing it from under their noses.
+‘Battles’ consist of spending action points to weaken the enemy’s zone before stealing it from under their noses.
 You can also spend the same points to upgrade and further protect locations you currently control.

 4. Resources Game

 Why it’s Similar: Resources Game has one major feature in common with Pokemon GO: it’s reliance on your GPS positioning.
-The game has you place virtual oil rigs in real-world locations.
+The game lets you place virtual oil rigs in real-world locations.
 You’ll then start to build advanced refineries, claim natural resources, and then sell everything in an effort to build your oil empire to be bigger than Shell and BP combined.

 Overall: Considering this game is coded, designed, and supported by only one guy, Resources Game is mighty impressive.
-There’s a slightly more cerebral competitive approach here compared to Pokemon GO’s GPS gameplay, Strongly recommended for players wanting more games like Pokemon GO that offer deeper tactical levels.
+There’s a more cerebral competitive approach here compared to Pokemon GO’s GPS gameplay, Strongly recommended for players wanting more games like Pokemon GO that offer deeper tactical levels.

 5. Landlord Real Estate Tycoon